The Five Principles of Provider Enablement

 To create real impact, analytics must go beyond static reports.
 Providers need forward-looking guidance that helps them balance performance tracking with what they need to do for the people they care for so they can optimize financial and clinical performance.
 By connecting near real-time analytics to actionable next steps, payers empower providers to stay on top of the key levers that materially impact the financial performance of value-based contracts—namely risk, quality, and utilization.
 This enables providers to operationalize the intentions of value-based contracts to positively impact care and achieve success in their value-based contracts.

-5. Partner With Your Providers to Support the Shift to Greater Risk.
+5. Partner With Your Providers to Support the Shift to Greater Risk-Sharing.

 Empowering Providers for Value-Based Success